gcassel/IOT/terms/our-channels.md

 #### Definition

-*Our channels* means *all communications channels, spaces, locations, meetings, events and activities which are directly governed by us or by our representatives*.
+*Our channels* means *all communications channels, spaces, locations, meetings, events and activities which are directly governed by our project or by our representatives*.

 #### Notes